Skip to main content

 IU School of Medicine developed and empowers a leadership cabinet designed to support advisors and mentors as part of the Mentorship and Advising Program for MD students.
 Further, streamlined roles for advisors and mentors emphasize learner time and minimize administrative matters.
 Tools and resources are also available to support mentors and advisors in their work to guide medical students.

-The IU School of Medicine Mentoring and Advising Program is led by Antwione Haywood, PhD, Assistant Dean of Medical Student Education; Abigail Klemsz, MD, PhD, Assistant Dean of Academic Advising; and Michael McKenna, MD, Assistant Dean of Career Mentoring.
+The IU School of Medicine Mentoring and Advising Program is led by Emily Walvoord, MD, Associate Dean of Student Affairs, Abigail Klemsz, MD, PhD, Assistant Dean of Student Affairs, Director of Academic Advising; and Debra Rusk, MD, Assistant Dean of Student Affairs, Director of Career Mentoring.

 About Lead Advisors